 4. Customer Expectations

-With so many brands to choose from and their fair share of consumer promotions, consumers know they have a lot of power over the consumer experience and their empowerment has left them with high expectations - regular discounts being one of them.
+With so many brands to choose from and their fair share of promotions, consumers know they have a lot of power over the consumer experience and their empowerment has left them with high expectations — regular discounts being one of them.

-Regular promotional offers can set a precedent, and customers may come to expect discounts before purchasing.
+Constant promotional offers can set a precedent, and customers may come to expect discounts before purchasing.
 This creates ongoing pressure on the brand to continue offering deals to retain customer interest.

 5. Price Perception